Here is a simple assessment to rate your emotional intelligence.

 The higher a person climbs that ladder in an organization, the more critical is their ability to work with others.
 The skills of accessing your emotional intelligence should be considered a foundation for all leadership programs.
 As human beings, there is little in business, and in life, that is not affected by or a result of our emotions.

 Are you looking for training in emotional intelligence?

 Dr. Reynold’s programs on emotional intelligence give participants 1) a better understanding of your own behavior, 2) new skills in relating to and influencing others, and 3) techniques for getting desired results in conflict resolution, change management, and team leadership.

 “Anyone can become angry—that is easy.
 But to be angry with the right person, to the right degree, at the right time, for the right purpose in the right way—that is not easy.”— Aristotle, the Nicomachean Ethics

-Leaders set the emotional tone of their organization.
+Also, leaders set the emotional tone of their organization.
 These days, employees develop less loyalty for a company than they do for a manager.
 However, if they feel emotionally supported by their leaders, they not only stay on the job, they are more likely to give more of their attention and energy to the job.
 Emotional intelligence makes the difference on whether a leader is “inspiring” or “expiring” the discretionary effort of their employees.

 “Business is more about emotions than most businesspeople care to admit.
-It’s time to put the passion for work and the joy of creation back into business.” — Daniel Kahneman, 2002 Nobel Prize for Economics
+It’s time to put the passion for work and the joy of creation back into business.” — Daniel Kahneman, 2002 Nobel Prize for Behavioral Economics

 However, contrary to IQ which doesn’t change much over a lifetime, Emotional Intelligence, or EQ, can be learned and developed.
 You can learn how to shift your emotional state and influence the state of those around you to create the results you desire.